 We generate more than 75% of our revenue from sales to hospitals and other healthcare provider organizations in the United States.
-These customers, both non-profit and for-profit, are greatly affected by macroeconomic conditions, the COVID-19 pandemic, healthcare reform legislation and the reimbursement policies of federal and state governments and health insurance companies, and any decline in revenue received by our customers due to adverse economic conditions or legislative or regulatory changes could significantly affect the type and amount of services and products they order from us.
-We do not anticipate any flexibility in increasing prices for our wireless services, notwithstanding general inflation, due to an unrelenting focus by our customers on their cost structures, and our customers could be slow to invest in our software products and professional services due to budgetary pressures.
+These customers, both non-profit and for-profit, are greatly affected by macroeconomic conditions, pandemics or other public health emergencies, healthcare reform legislation and the reimbursement policies of federal and state governments and health insurance companies, and any decline in revenue received by our customers due to adverse economic conditions, pandemics or other public health emergencies, or legislative or regulatory changes could significantly affect the type and amount of services and products they order from us.